microsoft/BotBuilder-Samples/experimental/common-expression-language/README.md

 > See [here](#Change-Log) for what's new in 4.6 PREVIEW release.

-Bots, like any other application, require use of expressions to evaluate outcome of a condition based on runtime information available in memory or to the dialog or the language generation system.

-Common expression language was put together to address this core need as well as to rationalize and snap to a common expression language that will be used across Bot Framework SDK and other conversational AI components that need an expression language.
+Bots use expressions to evaluate the outcome of a condition based on runtime information available in memory to the dialog or the [Language Generation](../language-generation) system.
+These evaluations determine how your bot reacts to user input and other factors that impact bot functionality.
+Common Expression Language was created to address this core need as well as provide a common expression language that can used with the Bot Framework SDK and other conversational AI components.

-See [here](./api-reference.md) for API reference.

-***_An expression is a sequence that can contain one or more [operators](#Operators), [variables](#Variables), [explicit values](#Explicit-values), [pre-built functions](./prebuilt-functions.md) or [Language Generation templates](../language-generation)._***
+An expression in Common Expression Language can contain one or more [operators](#Operators), [variables](#Variables), [explicit values](#Explicit-values), [pre-built functions](./prebuilt-functions.md) or [Language Generation templates](../language-generation).

 ## Operators